frankiegu/server/README.md

 Simply run the binary for your platform.
 Or ship Joyread with Docker.

 ### Share your ebooks
 Share ebooks with your family and friends: Being a multi-user product, this software can be utilized for sharing ebooks public to all users in the platform or share only with selected users.
-You can also keep ebooks private.
+You can also keep your ebooks private.

 ### Full-text search
 Full-text search across all your ebooks: Search by metadata, content and tags.